suncoast-devs/handbook/lessons/react-intro/lecture.md

 ---

+# Hooray TypeScript!

+Notice that we immediate get warnings and errors that some of these properties are unknown to the `<NewsArticle>` component.

+---

 # Using props in a component

-All the properties added in the _USAGE_ of a component is present to us inside a component via an argument we will name `props`
+Properties added in the _USAGE_ of a component are present to us inside a component via an argument we will name `props`

 So our `title` is in a variable named `props.title` and our `body` is in a variable called `props.body`